Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 “We’re the #1 leader in [Category].”

-“Usually, companies scaling so fast hit a data bottleneck.”
+“Companies scaling so fast usually hit [Challenge].”

-Call-to-Action (CTA)
+Call-to-Action

 “Can I have 15 minutes on Tuesday?”

-“Is this a priority right now?”
+“Is this a priority for you right now?”

-#1.
-New Role Template
+1. New Role

 Subject: New role / [Company Name]’s priority?